 Pete Brauer wrote: More vivid nostalgic memories of Granger Grey shoving quarts of Black Label down his throat;

 I remember Granger Grey (6ft 4 high, 4ft 6 wide) getting home late one night, well-oiled with a placid beam on his face.
-He joined us students braaiing on the lawn next to the pool and started eyeing the sizzling meat.
-Borrowing one ale after the other he got progressively more glass-eyed and we watched in awe as he swayed, Obelix-like, WAY past a normal centre of gravity then slowed to a halt, jutting chin way forward, eyes on the tjops n boerie and then SLO-OWLY swayed back to upright, then way back, with his beer resting on his boep till he was leaning 450 backwards and HAD to see his arse but halted, hovered and started the slow sway forward again.
+He joined us students braaiing on the lawn next to the pool and started eyeing the sizzling meat, staring hypnotically.
+Borrowing one ale after the other he got progressively more glass-eyed and we watched in awe as he swayed, Obelix-like, WAY past a normal centre of gravity then slowed to a halt, jutting chin way forward, eyes on the tjops n boerie till you just knew he was going to platz on his face; and then SLO-OWLY swayed back to upright, then way back past upright, with his beer resting on his boep till he was leaning 450 backwards and HAD to see his arse and crack his skull; but again he halted, hovered, and started the slow sway forward again.
 Musta been the size eleventeen shoes that held him upright!
+We formed a wall round the fire, keeping a close eye on the large man as we knew he had needs.

 Granger.
 Heart of gold.
 He had bigger brothers, one called Tiny.
 He read Ayn Rand and thought she was on to something.